brenj/supply-chain-dapp/README.md

 -----

 Project:
-`Ethereum Dapp for Tracking Toys through Supply Chain`
+`Ethereum Dapp for Tracking Toys through a Supply Chain`

 From Udacity:
 > Learn how to manage and audit blockchain product ownership as the product is transferred down the supply chain.
 Improve your notarization service with a smart contract to support transferring of ownership, product auditing, and supply chain management.